KarelZe/thesis/references/obsidian/notes/🅰️attention notes.md

 [[@dosovitskiyImageWorth16x162021]]
 ## Attention

-<mark style="background: #ADCCFFA6;">An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
-The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key. (unknown)</mark>
+An attention function can be described as mapping a query and a set of key-value pairs to an output, where the query, keys, values, and output are all vectors.
+The output is computed as a weighted sum of the values, where the weight assigned to each value is computed by a compatibility function of the query with the corresponding key. (unknown)

 ## Dot-product attention

-<mark style="background: #BBFABBA6;">“Dot-product attention.
+“Dot-product attention.
 The standard attention used in the Transformer is the scaled dot-product attention (Vaswani et al., 2017).
 The input consists of queries and keys of dimension dk, and values of dimension dv.
 The dot products of the query with all keys are computed, scaled by √dk, and a softmax function is applied to obtain the weights on the values.
 In practice, the attention function on a set of queries is computed simultaneously, packed together into a matrix Q. Assuming the keys and values are also packed together into matrices K and V , the matrix of outputs is defined as: Attention(Q, K, V ) = softmax( QKT √dk )V” ([Kitaev et al., 2020, p.
-2](zotero://select/library/items/D93TNTMS)) ([pdf](zotero://open-pdf/library/items/5F5L22PR?page=2&annotation=YLGCST6K))</mark>
+2](zotero://select/library/items/D93TNTMS)) ([pdf](zotero://open-pdf/library/items/5F5L22PR?page=2&annotation=YLGCST6K))

 ## Multi-headed attention